How beauty-obsessed are you?

 If you prefer your skin to look less matte and more natural, setting spray is a great option either on top of powder or on its own.
 The COVER FX High Performance Setting Spray is a stellar alcohol and fragrance-free formula that sets makeup for up to 24 hours (seriously!).
 It contains fermented algae extract to help defend your skin against free radicals and environmental pollutants, so it’s basically like skincare as well.
 Who doesn’t love a two-for-one?

-Eager to try out new makeup products for your routine?
-Take our Beauty Quiz now to get started with your own beauty subscription.
-Already a member?
+Ready to level up your makeup routine with products curated just for you?
+Take our Beauty Quiz now to get started with your own IPSY beauty subscription.
+Already an IPSY member?
 Refer your friends to earn points, which you can use toward products.
 Either way, don’t forget to check us out on Instagram and TikTok @IPSY.

 Like this article?
 Share it with your friends by clicking the icons below!